gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

 Tune the number of projects in the test build based on this.
 We're aiming for a build that takes around 30 - 60 seconds.

-Note: review the existing test builds and _reuse_ an existing build if possible.
-Should also reuse existing test execution performance test class.
+Note: review the existing test builds and _reuse_ an existing build and existing templates if possible.
+Should also reuse existing test execution performance test class if possible.

-TBD - Potentially also add a story to instrument and report on the test start up time, which would be measured as the time between the start of the test task and the first atomic test started event.

 ### Compare Maven and Gradle build performance